DrBibop/RoR2VRMod/README.md

 Your hands will appear once you start a game.
 The menus don't use any motion controls at the moment.
 You can simply use the joysticks to navigate.

 ### Can I play using the VR Mod in multiplayer with my non-VR friends?
 Yes!
 The mod is only required for VR players.
-You can play with vanilla players if you disable motion controls in the configs.
-Otherwise, the other players also need a modded client but don't need the VR mod.
+You can play with vanilla players just fine too!

 ### Why play a 3rd person game in VR?
 It honestly feels pretty great!
 This mod makes you play in first person by default but you can always come back to third person using the config editor.